matter-labs/zksync-web-era-docs/docs/api/hardhat/reference.md

 #### `Deployer`

 The main export is the `Deployer` class.
-It is used to wrap `zksync-web3` Wallet instance and provide convenient interface for deploying smart contracts based on the artifacts returned by the `@matterlabs/hardhat-zksync-solc` plugin.
+It is used to wrap `zksync-web3` Wallet instance and provide a convenient interface for deploying smart contracts based on the artifacts returned by the `@matterlabs/hardhat-zksync-solc` plugin.

 ```typescript
 class Deployer {